wrp1002/nodejs-ecommerce-website/README.md

         GET: Returns a rendered view of a weather based recommendation.

 c.
 What error handling has been implemented in your system
     Error handling is done in each API call.
 Checks are done to be sure that sql queries execute properly and have the correct data given to them.
 Checks are also done to be sure that the user is logged in and/or is an admin.
 Error pages are rendered in cases where the user should not be able to access certain pages.
+Checks are also done for inputs and flash messages (i.e. req.flash) are used to tell the user if inputs for forms are invalid and if certain actions are successful (e.g. sending a password reset email).
 For some API calls, status codes are sent depending on how the request is processed.
+The error is also printed to console.